 Annual Meeting Poster Award

-Congratulations to this year's Annual Meeting Poster Award Winner, Megha Trivedi, BS,BA for her poster on "Patch Testing Results in Patients with Vulvar Disease."
+Congratulations to this year's Annual Meeting Poster Award Winner, Julien Ringuet, MD for his poster on "Allergic Contact Dermatitis to Brimonidine: Clinical and Epicutaneous Testing for Ocular Sensitization".

 Each year, the American Contact Dermatitis society presents the Poster Award for the best research/review poster by a resident or medical student at the Scientific Session of the Annual Meeting.
 The best poster presented will receive a certificate and will be recognized during the annual meeting.
 Further, the winner is encouraged to present their findings to the society's journal Dermatitis.